emre-aydin/apisix-playground/README.md

 ## Test Access to Service

 Open up your browser and navigate to http://local.httpbin.org.
 This will ask you to log in.
-Once you enter credentials `testuser/testpassword`, you will be navigate to the main page.
+Once you enter credentials `testuser/testpassword`, you will be navigated to the main page.

 APISIX OIDC plugin obtains the token and manages it in the cookie.
 You can open the page `http://local.httpbin.org/headers` and observe that `X-Access-Token` and `X-Userinfo` request headers are set.